ESamir/vertebrae/README.md

 You can then look up Config values from anywhere inside your application through ```Config.find("my_val")```.

-If you prefer environment variables, note that Vertebrae will look up any key names in your YML file and use the env var first, if found.
+If you prefer environment variables, note that Vertebrae will look up all key names in your YML file and use the env var first, if found.

 ### Databases